Salewitcher/nasa-space-app/README.md

-# Nasa Space App
+# NASA Space App

-## A web application that utilises NASA's Open APIs
+A web application that utilises NASA's Open APIs to showcase space-related data in an interactive and visually engaging way.

 ---

+## Features

+- Fetch and display NASA's Astronomy Picture of the Day (APOD)
+- Fetch and display Mars Rover photos from NASA's Mars Rover Photos API
+- Backend server using Node.js and Express to handle NASA API requests
+- React frontend to display space data
+- CORS enabled for seamless communication between frontend and backend
+- Organized project structure separating frontend and backend

+---

+## Technologies Used

+- **Frontend:** React, Axios
+- **Backend:** Node.js, Express, Axios, CORS
+- **APIs:** NASA Open APIs (APOD, Mars Rover Photos)

+---

 ## Project Setup

 ### Backend Setup

-1. Navigate to the backend folder:
+1. Open your terminal and navigate to the backend folder: cd backend

-2. Install dependencies:
+2. Install all backend dependencies: npm install

-3. Start the server:
+3. Start the backend server: npm start

+4. Go to your browser and visit: http://localhost:5000

-4. Visit `http://localhost:5000` to confirm the server is running.
+You should see a message confirming the backend is running.

 ---

+### Frontend Setup

+1. In a new terminal window, navigate to the frontend folder: cd frontend

+2. Install all frontend dependencies: npm install

+3. Start the React development server: npm start

+4. Go to your browser and visit: http://localhost:3000

+You should now see the NASA Space App running.

+---

-## User Stories
+## API Routes

-### Epic: Backend Setup
+### Backend API Endpoints

-- **Story:** As a user, I want to have a running backend server that I can connect to from the frontend so I can fetch and display NASA data.
-- **Acceptance Criteria:** Server is running at `http://localhost:5000` and responds on the root route.
+- `GET /`
+Returns a simple confirmation message that the backend server is running.

+- `GET /apod`
-- **Story:** As a developer, I want to fetch NASA's Astronomy Picture of the Day data from the backend so that the frontend can later display this space-related content.
+Fetches NASA's Astronomy Picture of the Day (APOD) and returns the data as JSON.

-- **Acceptance Criteria:** Visiting `http://localhost:5000/apod` successfully returns JSON data from NASA's APOD API.
+- `GET /mars-photos`
+*(Planned feature)* This will fetch photos from NASA's Mars Rover Photos API.

+---

+## Folder Structure

+nasa-space-app/
+│
+├── backend/
+│ ├── node_modules/
+│ ├── server.js
+│ └── package.json
+│
+└── frontend/
+├── node_modules/
+├── public/
+├── src/
+└── package.json

+---

+## Notes

+- This project follows Agile methodology using GitHub Projects to track epics and user stories.
+- Regular commits are made to document each development step.